Afonso, Duke of Porto: Marriage

-Suffering, like his mother, the dowager Queen Maria Pia of Savoy, from debilitating mental and emotional health after the Regicide of 1908, Afonso de Bragança married, in Rome on 26 September 1917, a twice-divorced, and once-widowed, American heiress Nevada Stoody Hayes.
+Suffering, like his mother, the dowager Queen Maria Pia of Savoy, from debilitating mental and emotional health after the Regicide of 1908, Afonso de Bragança married civilly in Rome on 26 September 1917, a twice-divorced and once-widowed, American heiress Nevada Stoody Hayes.
 This was a politically significant event, at least to those Portuguese royalists who clung to the hope of a restoration of the House of Braganza: as significant funding for any power grab was urgently needed.

-As of 1917, the Portuguese pretender, Manuel II, was living in England with his wife of four years, the Princess Augusta Victoria of Hohenzollern-Sigmaringen, but they had no children.
+As of 1917, the Portuguese pretender, Manuel II, was living in England with his wife of four years, Princess Augusta Victoria of Hohenzollern-Sigmaringen, but they had no children.
 The royalists were apprehensive about the prospects for a legitimate Braganza heir, and their anxiety redoubled at the news of Afonso's marriage to a commoner, especially one of such a dubious reputation.

-In Portugal, morganatic marriage was not forbidden.
-Any legitimate child of Afonso and Nevada could become the lawful heir to the Portuguese throne.
-Nearly as disturbing was the prospect that both Manuel and Afonso would fail to produce an heir.
-In this event, the claimant to the Portuguese throne would be a descendant of Miguel I, the absolutist king who, in 1834, lost the Portuguese War of the Two Brothers to the liberal line of constitutional monarchs.
+In Portugal, a morganatic marriage for an infant and infanta was not forbidden, and only the heir of the Portuguese crown, inducted as such, could need the royal consent.
+So, any legitimate child of Afonso and Nevada could become the lawful heir to the Portuguese throne.
+Nearly as disturbing was the prospect that both Manuel and Afonso would fail to produce an heir, the claimant to the throne of Portugal could be a descendant of Miguel I, the absolutist king who, in 1834, lost the Portuguese War of the Two Brothers and be barred from the line of succession.

 Dom Afonso was the fourth husband of Nevada Stoody Hayes.
-They were unable to marry religiously in Italy, where the king of Italy, Victor Emmanuel III, like the Pope, chose not to recognize the validity of a previous trial marriage in Rome.
-She convinced Afonso to marry her again at a Madrid hotel, where a consular officer of the Portuguese Republic performed the civil ceremony, with no family or friends as witnesses.
-Some believe that the Portuguese consul in Madrid was as cooperative as he was because the Republican government in power at Lisbon was delighted to see one of the last of the Braganzas do such an unpopular thing.
-A religious marriage ceremony was performed in Madrid on 23 November 1917.
+The latter being a commoner and a divorcee, they were unable to marry religiously in Italy, where the validity of their previous civil marriage in September in Rome, yet registered, has been publicly recused by King Victor Emmanuel III, and in front of some resistance of Pope Benedict XV.

+She convinced Afonso to marry her once again in a civil ceremony, performed by a consular officer of the Portuguese Republic: They were thus married for a second time by Dr. Félix de Carvalho, Consul of the Portuguese Legation in Madrid, on 23 November 1917, at the Hotel Ritz Madrid, in the presence of Dr. A. Ferreira d'Almeida Carvalho, first secretary, Dr. Vasco Francisco Caetano de Quevedo Pessanha, second secretary, Major Carlos Maria Pereira dos Santos, military attaché, Francisco Mantero y Velarde, Spanish subject and "capitalist", and Humberto L. Lallement, Portuguese citizen and merchant in Madrid.
+The same day, a religious wedding ceremony was performed by a priest in a church of Madrid.